gogvyatkin/todo_list/README.md

 #      Tasks

-1. pick up oil filter
+1. pick up spare part
-2. bay a toothbrush
+2. order cable
 3. bay polypropylene ball valve
 4. make an appointment with the dentist
 5. measure the lenght of the foot